sea-of-stuff/sos/README.md

 ### Configuration file

-`$ touch configuration.conf`

-Otherwise use the sos-configuration CLI to start with a fresh template.
+Use the sos-configuration CLI to start with a fresh template.

 ### Packaging

 ```
-$ mvn package # use -DskipTests to not run any tests during the packaging process
+$ mvn package # use -DskipTests` to skip the tests during the packaging process
-$ mv target/sos-app.jar sos.jar
+$ mv target/app-1.0-SNAPSHOT.jar sos.jar
 $ java -jar sos.jar -c configuration.conf ARGS
 ```

-### How to run fluentd

-We use fluentd to aggregate the logs.
-Make sure that Docker is installed and you have downloaded the fluentd docker container (**TODO** - instructions).

-The run:

-$ docker run -d -p 24224:24224 -v /tmp/data:/fluentd/log fluent/fluentd

 ### Running multiple nodes

 You can bootstrap multiple nodes using the `experiments.sh` bash script (see script folder)

 You can also find other useful bash scripts in the script folder.

 ## Ideas